RimaBuilds/Master-coding-prompts-with-ChatGPT/README.md

 **Problem:** When working with long and complex code, it can be difficult to quickly locate and refer to specific sections.
 Adding comments and dividing the code into sections can help improve navigation and make it easier to refer to certain parts when asking ChatGPT for assistance.

-Use comments to divide your code into sections, labeling each part with a descriptive identifier (e.g., #Part 1, #Part 2, etc.).
-When asking ChatGPT for help, you can directly refer to the specific part by its label, making it easier for both you and ChatGPT to focus on the relevant section.
+-Use comments to divide your code into sections, labeling each part with a descriptive identifier (e.g., #Part 1, #Part 2, etc.)
+-When asking ChatGPT for help, you can directly refer to the specific part by its label, making it easier for both you and ChatGPT to focus on the relevant section.

 **Perfect Prompt:**